XereoNet/SpaceGDN/README.md

 	GET /channel/:id/build # Starts at the channel/channel, and lists all builds inside of it GET /jar/:id/channel/:id/version/:id/build # Verbosely gets all builds for the given version

-##Modifiers

-You may also note that you can apply the following modifiers to your query, to adjust the results:

- - Order by:
- 	- `order_by` - Sets the column to order the results by.
- 	- `order_dir` - Sets the direction, ASCending or DESCending, to show the results by.
- - Where:
-    - `where_value` the value to check, such as `last_updated`.
-    - `where_is` the value to check against.
- 	- `where_op` sets the operator to use in the where query.
-Defaults to `=` if not given.

-To tie this all together, let's say I wanted to get all updates for the jar with "id" of 1 since the Unix time 1384711375.
-I would make the following request.
-Note that I have not URL encoded the parameters for readability, though I would have to in order to actually make a request.

-	GET /jar/1/build?order_by=last_updated&order_dir=DESC&where_value=last_updated&where_op=>&where_is=1384711375

 ##Paginated Results
 In order to prevent flooding, results are paginated automatically to 100 results.
 Page information is always returned in the response object.
 Non-paginated results will simply display as having 1 page.
 Pages can be navigated to by passing the property `page` in the URL.
 For example: